Cineciutat Shows Films in Original Language (VOSE) #

 Ticket price is €7.50 but with a reduced price of €5 on Mondays and €3.90 on Wednesdays, unless these days are public holidays or the evening before a public holiday.
 You can check out the listings on the cinema’s website www.cineciutat.org which has an English option, and they are also published in the Mallorcan daily newspapers.
 It is worth mentioning that they also screen the British National Theatre Live productions for which the ticket price is €13.

 An excellent way to round off your evening after seeing your film would be with a visit to the Mercado Gastronómico San Juan which is immediately opposite the cinema.
-Opening times are daily from 12.30pm until 2am, but sometimes in winter they are closed on Mondays.
-Check before you go on +34971781004.
+Opening times: Tuesday to Sunday from 12.30 pm to midnight.
+Closed on Monday.

 Have a browse around the market stalls where you will find many types of cuisine on offer from Italian pasta or Thai food to Basque pinxos, sushi, or oysters, as well as Mallorcan specialities - all at very reasonable prices.
 There is a great selection of alcoholic and soft drinks, and also coffee, tea and delicious cakes!
 You can eat inside at the tables running down the centre of the market hall, or there are outside terraces for dining on those warm summer nights.
 The food is beautifully presented, the atmosphere is friendly and congenial - it is well worth a visit!